plone/pastanaga-angular/README.md

         }},
 ```

-Note: to support JSOn import, we need to add `"resolveJsonModule": true` in the tsconfig.json `compilerOptions`.
+Note: to support JSON import, we need to add `"resolveJsonModule": true` in the tsconfig.json `compilerOptions`.
 Resulting objects will contain their data in a `default` entry, so we must write `{...en['default']}`.

 ## Dialog component